 No matter how well you plan, circumstances can change.
-You could find yourself in a position where debts that were previously manageable have become more difficult to maintain.
+A change in your family situation, the loss of employment, sickness or general overspending are just some of the reasons you could find yourself in a position where debts that were previously manageable have become more difficult to maintain.

 That’s especially true if your debt is spread over a number of sources – store cards, credit cards, an overdraft, a bank loan.
 Different payment dates and interest rates may result in stressful financial juggling where it wasn’t necessary before.